Many of our teachers hold 2- or 4-year degrees in early childhood related fields. Almost all of our teachers have prior teaching experience.

 - A pacifier (optional- we cannot use a pacifier if there is an animal/lovie attached to it for sleeping)

 - Diaper Cream (optional)

 - Lotion (optional)

 - Nasal Aspirator (optional- we can only use bulb syringes.)

 Once your child starts transitioning to sippy cups, we ask that you bring in 3 sippy cups per day.

 - Cot Sheet (once your child turns one, Brilliant Beginnings Academy will send home a cot sheet for your child to use at school.
 This is a standard crib sheet size.
 This is to be washed at the end of your child’s week and return to school the following week with a small blanket for your child to use during nap.)

 - Two healthy snacks and one nutritious lunch

 Our teaching philosophy is constructivist based.
-The children construct knowledge from hands on activities and experiences planned by out by our teachers.
+The children construct knowledge from hands on activities and experiences planned out by our teachers.
 The children’s questions and curiosity guide the direction that the lessons take.
 Our highly qualified teacher’s use our theme based, spiral curriculum, along with the children’s developmental checklists, and the individual assessments of the children in their classroom to create engaging, fun, and creative lessons.
 Our themes change weekly and are repeated each year.
-While the theme may be “Winter” our infant rooms may be focusing their lessons on snow, our three-year-old classroom may be focusing on artic animals, and our pre-kindergarten classrooms are comparing and contrasting the different seasons throughout the year.
+While the theme may be “Winter” our infant rooms may be focusing their lessons on snow, our three-year-old classroom may be focusing on arctic animals, and our pre-kindergarten classrooms are comparing and contrasting the different seasons throughout the year.
 As our children grow and show development of deeper interests the theme does as well.